Gym Accident Injury Lawsuit in California

 Furthermore, California's respondeat superior rule makes it clear that an employer is liable for the negligent acts of their employees:

-Your personal trainer could be held responsible for your gym injury if they were negligent or reckless in causing the accident.
+The gym facility could be held liable for negligence if a lack of proper training or supervision of employees or negligent hiring caused the accident.
+Your trainer could be held responsible for your gym injury if they were negligent or reckless in causing the accident.

 What Are Examples of Negligence Resulting in a Gym Injury?